clean water act blog

 Watch This Supreme Court Case: Sackett Vs. EPA

 This is a big one.
-Miami Waterkeeper and the greater Waterkeeper Alliance are watching with concern as the Supreme Court Case, Sackett vs. EPA, reaches its conclusion.
+Miami Waterkeeper and the greater Waterkeeper Alliance are watching with great concern as the Supreme Court Case, Sackett vs. EPA, reaches its conclusion.
 The case concerns how the geographic extent of the Clean Water Act is interpreted and what lands fall within the Environmental Protection Agency’s wetland regulatory jurisdiction.
 We can't stress how signficant this case is.

 Miami Waterkeeper supported the Waterkeeper Aliance's amicus brief to the Supreme Court on this case.
 The Alliance's press release and copy of the brief are here.
 Oral arguments will be heard by the Supreme Court on October 3rd, 2022 with a decision likely in early 2023.
 For further reading, our Friends at the National Resources Defense Council have written an in-depth article on the Sackett case that we’re pleased to share.